 The best qualification time of all entrants within the qualification period of a particular Competition shall be submitted.
-Placement of athletes with identical times shall be determined by draw.
+Placement of Athletes with identical times shall be determined by draw.
 Athletes who do not submit official recorded times shall be considered the slowest and shall be placed at the end of the list with no times.

-Athletes shall be placed in heats in the following manner:
+For each Event, Athletes shall be placed in heats in the following manner:

-If one (1) heat, it shall be seeded as a direct final and swum only during the final session.
+At IPC Games, World Para Swimming Championships and World Para Swimming Sanctioned Competitions, if there is only one (1) heat of eight (8) or fewer Athletes, it shall be seeded as a direct final and swum only during the final Session.
+At World Para Swimming Approved Competitions, the format to be used in this scenario will be defined by the LOC.

-If two (2) heats, the fastest athlete shall be seeded in the second heat, next fastest in the first heat, next fastest in the second heat, next in the first heat, etc.
+If there are two (2) heats, the fastest Athlete shall be seeded in the second heat, next fastest in the first heat, next fastest in the second heat, next in the first heat, etc.

-If three (3) heats, except 400m, 800m and 1500m events, the fastest athlete shall be placed in the third heat, next fastest in the second, next fastest in the first.
-The fourth fastest athlete shall be placed in the third heat, the fifth in the second heat, and the sixth fastest in the first heat, the seventh fastest in the third heat, etc.
+If three (3) heats, except 400m, 800m and 1500m Events, the fastest Athlete shall be placed in the third heat, next fastest in the second, next fastest in the first.
+The fourth fastest Athlete shall be placed in the third heat, the fifth in the second heat, and the sixth fastest in the first heat, the seventh fastest in the third heat, etc.

-If four (4) or more heats, except 400m, 800m and 1500m events, the last three (3) heats of the event shall be seeded in accordance with Rule 2.10.1.2.3 above.
-The heat preceding the last three (3) heats shall consist of the next fastest athletes; the heat preceding the last four (4) heats shall consist of the next fastest athletes, etc. Lanes shall be assigned in descending order of submitted times within each heat, in accordance with the pattern outlined in Rule 10.9.1.3 below.
+If four (4) or more heats, except 400m, 800m and 1500m Events, the last three (3) heats of the Event shall be seeded in accordance with Rule 10.10.1.2.3 above.
+The heat preceding the last three (3) heats shall consist of the next fastest Athletes; the heat preceding the last four (4) heats shall consist of the next fastest Athletes, etc. Lanes shall be assigned in descending order of submitted times within each heat, in accordance with the pattern outlined in Rule 10.10.1.3 below.

-For 400m, 800m and 1500m events, the last two heats of the event shall be seeded in accordance with Rule 10.9.1.2.2 above.
+For 400m, 800m and 1500m Events, the last two (2) heats of the Event shall be seeded in accordance with Rule 10.10.1.2.2 above.

-Exception: when there are two (2) or more heats in an event, there shall be a minimum of three (3) athletes seeded into any one (1) preliminary heat, but subsequent withdrawals may reduce the number of athletes in such heat to less than three (3).
+Exception: when there are two (2) or more heats in an Event, there shall be a minimum of three (3) Athletes seeded into any one preliminary heat, but subsequent withdrawals may reduce the number of Athletes in such heat to less than three (3).

-Where a 10 lane pool is available and equal times are established for the 8th place in the heats of 800 metres and 1500 metres Freestyle events, lane 9 will be used with a draw for lane 8 and lane 9.
+Where a 10-lane pool is available and equal times are established for the 8th place in the heats of 800 metres and 1500 metres Freestyle Events, lane 9 will be used with a draw for lane 8 and lane 9.
 In case of three (3) equal times for the 8th place, lane 9 and 0 will be used with a draw for lane 8, 9 and 0.

-Where a 10 lane pool is not available Rule 10.9.2.4 will apply.
+Where a 10-lane pool is not available Rule 10.10.2.4 will apply.

 Athletes shall be placed in lanes according to the procedures below: